ijasmoopan/ijasmoopan/README.md

 # 👨‍💻 About me

-I'm Ijas Mohamad, a self-taught developer passionate about leveraging cutting-edge technologies to tackle digital challenges.
+I'm Ijas Mohamad, a self-taught software developer passionate about leveraging cutting-edge technologies to tackle digital challenges.
 With expertise in diverse tools and frameworks like Java, Spring boot, Golang, Echo, JavaScript, Node.js, TypeScript, Fastify, Express.js, React.js, Redux, MongoDB and PostgreSQL, I specialize in full-stack development.

 Outside of work, I'm an avid learner, continuously expanding my skill set and contributing to the developer community through open-source projects and participation in coding competitions.
 Let's connect and explore how we can innovate together!